SeqviriouM/english-courses/english.md

 2. Well, if there are enough people, we can hire a minibus.
 3. I won't be going if it's too expensive.
 4-5.
 It won't cost much if we all share the cost.
 6-7.
-If I see the others later on tonight, I ask them if they want to go.
+If I see the others later on tonight, I'll ask them if they want to go.

 **ex.
 B**

 1. If Rachael fails her driving test, she can take it again.
-2. If United lose, Tom will be upset.
+2. If United loses, Tom will be upset.
 3. If the office is closed, Mark can't get in.
 4. If Nick arrives a bit early, he can help Tom to get things ready.
 5. If the party is going on all night, no one will want to do any work tomorrow.